datatalkapp/encrypt-html/README.md

 ```

 Replace <your-html.html> and <your-password> with the appropriate values for your use case.
+After running the encrypt.py, press any key in the console to close the window.

 This tool allows you to securely encrypt an HTML file and require a password for access, ensuring that the content remains protected and not publicly accessible.